marcelpetersen/mobil/_drafts/the-future-is-now-an-autonomous-driving-journey.md

   80 years. '

 ---
-### Part 1: Futurama and the Future as Seen Through the Eyes of a Fairgoer in 1939.
+### Part 1: The Future as Seen Through the Eyes of a Fairgoer in 1939

 In 1939, the American public caught a glimpse of what their futures might hold at an attraction at the New York World’s Fair.
 Intriguingly titled _Futurama_ and sponsored by General Motors, the installation was part-amusement park ride, part-exhibition and was so popular, fairgoers lined up for hours in sweltering August heat just to take part in the 25-minute long experience.